 Provide a Description for identifying and documenting what this exact template is used for.

 Specify the Date time export format which defines how the dates and times should appear in the Excel file once exported.

 6.2 Creating the Worksheet Layout

-Under the Worksheets section, select New to create a new sheet template.
+Under the Worksheets section for the template, select New to create a new sheet template: